Yanisin/DotMatrix/README.md

 Attach the SWD interface of the MCU via stlink-v2 programmer and issue `$ make prg`

-## USB DFU
+### USB DFU Bootloaders

+There are two USB bootloaders.
+One is burnt int the MCU from the manufacturer.
+This one can be used in case of emergency to write "more specialized" bootloader stored in the FLASH, and that is used the flash the actual firmware.

+The MCU itself has a bootloader burnt from the manufacture.
+This one requires the Y1 oscillator popullated in order to work.
+It can be

+#### Project Multi Bootloader

+There is a bootloader in `src/dfu`.
+Among other nice features this bootloader allows to flash multiple interconnected boards at the same time.
+Once compiled it can be flashed to ieach of the MCUs either using the stlink-v2 programer ( using `make prg` commad) or via the MCUs built in bootloader (using the "make prg_bl" command).

-Via USB / dfu-utils: Issue `$ make prg_usb` and connect the board over USB (or restart it, if it is already connected.
+If you want to use this bootloader (recommneded way), issue `$ make prg_usb` in your project and connect the board over USB (or restart it, if it is already connected.
 The flashing process will start as soon as the board reaches the bootlader (you will see threee dots).
 If multiple boards are connected and started at once, the firmware will be loaded to all of them.

-The flashing is managed by our own bootloader.
-You can checkout the code in `src/dfu`, if you want to.
-You can program the bootloader using make prg.

-## Fallback USB DFU
+The USB part of this bootloader seems to work even without Y1 resonator populated, but the manufacturer does not say that it should be relyable.
+If you have the the Y1 not populated keep this in mind.

+#### MCU Manufacturers Bootloader

+The MCU has a built in bootloader that is started if the BOOT0 pin is held hight after reset is released.
+On the board there is reset circuitry with button.
-If you hold the `reset` button for a few seconds, you will get the board into manufacturer provided DFU mode.
-Use `make prg_bl` to flash it then.
-This can be used to flash the bootloader or have the wonderfull feeling of running bare-metal.
-If you want to run without the bootloader, you have to compile the demo with `NO_BOOTLOADER=1`.
-Use this mode if there is no STLink.
+If you hold this `reset` button for several seconds, you will get the board into manufacturer provided bootloader.
+Among other ways (like USART, SPI, I2C) this bootloader can program the flash via the USB DFU protocol.
+Use `make prg_bl` to talk to this bootloader.
+This can be used to flash the project bootloader or have the wonderfull feeling of running bare-metal.
+If you want to run your project without the project bootloader, You have to compile the demo with `NO_BOOTLOADER=1`.

+Keep in mind that you can use this bootloader in USB DFU mode only if there is the Y1 resonator present.
+If the Y1 is not present, you will need to use the stlink-v2 or some other interface that this bootloader can handle even without oscillator.
+For details about this bootloader search for STs AN2606.

 ## Memory layout